Meeting for Sufferings: History

 The beginning of the nineteenth century saw a renewed interest in contact with other Quaker groups around the world, especially in continental Europe, Calcutta, and southern Africa.
 Even so, Meeting for Sufferings remained a London-based body until the expansion of the railways allowed Quakers from more remote parts of the country to participate.
 The larger membership meant that even more subcommittees could form, covering administration, libraries, and printing; and lobbying against gambling, opium and war.

 It was not until 1898 that women were allowed to join the Meeting.
 Although the Society of Friends was egalitarian in many other respects, the participation of women in meetings for business - as opposed to meetings for worship - had been contentious since its beginning.
 Founder George Fox's model was a middle way between exclusion and total inclusion: men and women were to have separate meetings for business, communicating by the passing of messages.
 The perceived benefit of this system was that it made it easier for wives to have different opinions from their husbands.
 When as in London the male membership was unusually wealthy and powerful, female interests often went unheard.
 (All meetings now have mixed membership.)

 During the twentieth century, Meeting for Sufferings absorbed various other powerful bodies, including the old Morning Meeting in 1901.
 It came under the direct authority of the Yearly Meeting as part of a process of normalisation of Quaker institutions.
 The subcommittees of the two Meetings merged, and in 1965 Meeting for Sufferings was given the role of appointing their members.
 In return, it had to become more representative, drawing its membership directly from the monthly meetings (the basic unit of Quaker organisation) rather than quarterly meetings (larger assemblies of several monthly meetings).

 Meeting for Sufferings is subordinate to Yearly Meeting, which ratifies its minutes and has overall constitutional authority.

 Structure

 Most members are appointed by Yearly Meeting, based on nominations put forward by each monthly meeting or by Meeting for Suffering's own standing committees.
 It may also co-opt a few members on its own initiative.
-Members normally serve a three-year term - the next round of appointments is in 2006.
+Members normally serve a three-year term.
 The table below shows the role of the relevant committees that provide members, as of 1999.

 Various officers of Yearly Meeting, and staff employed by Meeting for Sufferings, also attend.